slott56/slott56.github.io/Pelican/content/blog/2006/08/2006_08_22-a_new_architecture_involves_ignorance.rst

 Is Gestation overhead?
 Is it a mistake?
 How do we budget for it?
 What, exactly, is it?

 Let's compare.

--   **Zero order ignorance: Lack of ignorance** .
+-   **Zero order ignorance: Lack of ignorance**.
 Purdy describes this as "the more one understands a problem, the more likely one is to precisely predict its implementation cost in terms of time".

--   **First order ignorance: Lack of knowledge** .
+-   **First order ignorance: Lack of knowledge**.
 This is manifested by the distinction Purdy makes: "Some implementation unknowns are at most minor speed-bumps, while others can be major project de-railers."
 If all you need is some additional knowledge, it's a speed-bump.

--   **Second order ignorance: Lack of awareness** ...
+-   **Second order ignorance: Lack of awareness**.
 You are unaware that you have first order ignorance.
 Purdy notes that "architectural timeline slippage could be of completely off-the-scale proportions".
 Clearly, if you aren't aware of your ignorance, you have this off-the-scale phenomena of trying all kinds of things just to discover what you don't know.

--   **Third order ignorance: Lack of process** ...
+-   **Third order ignorance: Lack of process**.
 You don’t know how to discover ignorance.
 Purdy reminds us that "An application architecture is not fully gestated until the architect can visualize the implementation, and explain the architecture to the implementation team clearly enough that they can